-This tutorial walks through the use of Engine to monitor your stream and configure alerts.
+This tutorial walks through the use of Console to monitor your stream and configure alerts.

 In this article, we are going to cover: